anseki/anim-event/README.md

 AnimEvent works like [lodash's `throttle` function](https://lodash.com/docs#throttle), but it uses `requestAnimationFrame` that is more optimized for animation, instead of "wait-time".

+Example: Open a file `test/test.html` by web browser.

 ## Usage

 Load AnimEvent into your web page.